dreameddeath/couchbase-testing/README.md

         - Archive in Zipped format or not
         - Management of DataModel Updates for archives (or use pure anonymous archive? generic json for instance ?)

+### Model layer
+- Be able to generate an model introspector (to extract XSD or Json-schema) - better at compile time
+- Generate classes base on XML Schema or JSon similar (include datamodel upgrade definition)
+- Visitor Tool
+- Validator rewrite

 ### Framework Layer
 - event based notification
-- Be able to generate an model introspector (to extract XSD or Json-schema) - better at compile time
-- Generate classes base on XML Schema or JSon similar (include datamodel upgrade definition)
 - MDC integration
 - Unified SOAP & REST API (Use of jibx code gen)
 - Configuration (properties + db config + overriding management) + AutoReload - timebase

 ### Infrastructure Layer
-- Logging management (local + distributed & correlation)
+- Logging management (local + distributed & correlation) - LogStash
 - Security Layer (and Auditing)
 - Configuration (and configuration override/deploy)
 - Perfs/Stats Monitoring (using - dropwizard metrics)